cgmacdonald/cgmacdonald.github.io/_pages/cv.md

 * B.Sc. in Mathematical Physics, University of Waterloo, 2020
 * M.A. in Atmospheric and Oceanic Science, Princeton University, 2022
-* Ph.D in Atmospheric and Oceanic Science, Princeton University, 2025 (Expected)
+* Ph.D in Atmospheric and Oceanic Science, Princeton University, 2025

 Research Experience
 ======